 Raising Money Through Crowdfunding

-People try to raise money for a variety of things: to travel, to start a business or social project or to provide medical care.
+People try to raise money for a variety of things: to travel, to start a business or social project, or to pay for needed medical care.
 When we wanted to start a crowdfunding campaign for equipment we needed here on our farm, we found our choices were limited because we were not living in the USA.
 Sites like Kickstarter weren't available to us because of where we lived.
-It didn't matter that I was American; it had to do with the fact that we were not in the US or Canada.
+It didn't matter that I was American; it had to do with the fact that we were not in the USA or Canada.
 In the end, we did find a crowdfunding site to use, but I was annoyed that we were deemed unworthy for the other sites, simply because of our location.